vicfergar/addon-evergine-sample/README.md

 ![Project Maintenance][maintenance-shield]
 [![GitHub Activity][commits-shield]][commits]

-Sample add-on that hosts a WebGL2 sample application made with Wave Engine 3.0 Preview.
+Sample add-on that hosts a WASM WebGL wiewer made with [Evergine](https://evergine.com/).

 ## About

-This add-on is sample that hosts a WebGL2 sample application made with Wave Engine 3.0 Preview.
+It is designed to be used as a startup structure for Add-ons based on [Evergine](https://evergine.com/).

-It is designed to be used as a startup structure for Add-ons based on [Wave Engine](https://waveengine.net/).
+Using Evergine brings the possibility of developing web 3D graphics apps integrated within Home Assistant.

-Using Wave Engine brings the possibility of developing web graphics apps integrated within Home Assistant.
+This add-on is still under development.

 This add-on is using Ingress to embed its interface securely into Home Assistant.